Conanbranch/ai4code-transformer-baseline/README.md

 - Add Stochastic Weight Averaging (SWA) - Complicated, Final Step Only If Necessary - Some chatter that it doens't help anyway, don't bother unless really need a small boost

 ## To Do (Experiments)
+- Try no padding except at end of markdown and code
 - Do any parents cross over?
 - Think about the padding, seperators, etc. Both with FLC and VLC.
 Make sure it makes sense.
 - Maybe explore https://github.com/huggingface/evaluate (includes function for average word length)